-Statement of the Executive Committee of the Young Communist League on Remembrance Sunday 2018.
+The Executive Committee of the Young Communist League has released the following statement to mark Remembrance Sunday 2020.

-The First World War is commemorated throughout this country.
-We look to the bravery and sacrifice of British soldiers in that conflict and cannot help but be humbled.
+The First World War is remembered with great poignancy across Britain.
+It goes without saying that the youth of Britain are inevitability humbled by the bravery and sacrifice of British soldiers in that conflict.
 But what do the British Government tell the country that those men and women died for?
 For democracy in Europe?
 The vast majority of British people could not vote until 1918.

 “The war of 1914-18 was imperialist (that is, an annexationist, predatory, war of plunder) on the part of both sides; it was a war for the division of the world, for the partition and repartition of colonies and spheres of influence of finance capital.”